Skip to main content

 Action: Start on the live page, book a real test slot, and continue through confirmation while checking expected booking communications.
 Verify: The slot was truly available, confirmation appears, and the invitation/notification behavior you expect is visible in your test.

-Action: Maintain a recurring loop with a change log, a post-change test, and a scheduled plan-fit review, and keep this placeholder in your checklist: Add current plan/tier details after verification.
+Action: Maintain a recurring loop with a change log, a post-change test, and a scheduled plan-fit review; verify current plan/tier details against vendor/source records before adding them to the checklist.
 Verify: Every material change has a date, an owner, and a passed retest.

 For ongoing operations context, keep A Guide to Calendly for Freelance Scheduling in your runbook.